Game Ideas for a Quilt Guild

 1 Pencil – To remind you to keep sharp

-1 Recipe – to make when you want to do something special for someone special
+1 Recipe – to make when you want to do something special for someone

 1 Rubber Band – To remind you to be flexible and bind us in friendship